 - Spoon a little of the warm cider from the bottom of the baking dish on top of the apples before you serve them.

-- Serve this homey dessert with a cozy dinner of Baked Pasta with Chicken Sausage, or these amazing turkey burgers (with or without the cranberry) or Taco Pie with Crescent Rolls, or just some simple Citrus Chicken Thighs and a crunchy Celery Parmesan Salad.
+- Serve this homey dessert with a cozy dinner of Baked Pasta with Chicken Sausage, or these amazing turkey burgers (with or without the cranberry) or Taco Pie with Crescent Rolls, this incredibly delicious Chicken Sausage and Tortellini Soup, or these simple Citrus Chicken Thighs and a crunchy Celery Parmesan Salad.
 Yum!

 Frequently Asked Questions